manufufu/WebDevelopment/README.md

 lazySizes is the ultimate and lightweight lazyLoader which lazy loads images (including responsive images (picture/srcset)), iframes and scripts.
 It is written in VanillaJS and with high performance in mind.

-When lazy loading a slider, you need to lazyload the image first; and then apply the slick slider using settimeout function.
+When lazy loading a slider, you need to lazyload the image first; and then apply the slick slider using settimeout function or apply the gif loading as a replacement

 ###### Example